renatoathaydes/Automaton/README.md

 ![Maintainer Status](http://stillmaintained.com/TomDmitriev/gradle-bundle-plugin.png)

+#### Want to help?
+Try version [1.3.0-beta](https://github.com/renatoathaydes/Automaton/pull/37) with several new features and improved performance!

 Automaton is a framework which makes it easy to test Java GUIs developed with Swing, JavaFX 2, or both.

 If you need to thoroughly test a Swing/JavaFX UI or simply automate a UI task, Automaton can help you.